chriswillsflannery/ticker-and-chat/README.md

 I don't have the secret key for the refresh token which signed in in the python server, so I can't verify the signature of the refresh token.
 I can only decode the payload.
 In production, you would definitely want to use either `jsonwebtoken or jose etc.` to verify the signature.

+**Double Fetch**

+Network request triggered by useEffect are firing twice.
+I think this is due to Strict Mode in React which fires useEffects twice in development, so it's expected.
+(I think).

+**Meta is everywhere!**

+All tickers seem to have a lot of the same metadata (get it?
+Meta? data? ha) including the `logo_url` in s3.

 ---

 For a weekend of hacking, I'm satisfied with this.
 It's messy, and there are likely some edge cases yet to be discovered.
 I would NOT ship this as-is in production - I would like to more thoroughly look at how solutions like `BetterAuth` handle all of the edge cases first.